Ultimaker/Ultimaker2Marlin/README.md

 Click the Upload button
 If all goes well the firmware is uploading

-That's ok.
+That's it.
 Enjoy Silky Smooth Printing.